htdnug/.github/profile/README.md

 ## Discontinued !!!

 This user group has been disbanned.
 The content will stay on GitHub for reference purposes.
-Users are encouraged to join the Baton Rouge User Group Discord to keep in touch with the local community: https://discord.com/invite/CXhg7XV
+Users are encouraged to join the Baton Rouge User Group Discord ( https://discord.com/invite/CXhg7XV) or Slack (https://join.slack.com/t/brusergroups/shared_invite/zt-39dtce6qo-O6~WwrCGITKw0MzWCpY91A) to keep in touch with the local community.

 ## Houma-Thibodaux .NET User Group